dynatrace-oss/opentelemetry-metric-java/README.md

     Attributes.builder().put("attr1", "value1").put("attr2", "value2").build();
 ```

-The default implementation of `Attributes` given by OpenTelemetry ([ArrayBackedAttributes](https://github.com/open-telemetry/opentelemetry-java/blob/main/api/all/src/main/java/io/opentelemetry/api/common/ArrayBackedAttributes.java))
+The implementation of `Attributes` in OpenTelemetry ([ArrayBackedAttributes](https://github.com/open-telemetry/opentelemetry-java/blob/main/api/all/src/main/java/io/opentelemetry/api/common/ArrayBackedAttributes.java))
 guarantees that the data is de-duplicated, sorted by keys and no null/empty keys are present.

-For this reason, it's recommended that users use the default implementation.
+For this reason, it's recommended that users use the OpenTelemetry implementation.
 If another implementation is used it **_must_** conform with the `Attributes` interface
 otherwise this exporter **cannot be guaranteed** to work properly, as it relies on this behavior.